lislis/volca-keys/content/interface.md

 But no sound in nature is so pure!
 There are a lot of other waves mixed within and they naturally sound good together.
 These are the so called (harmonic) **overtones** and they also determine how we perceive different sound.
 Like a piano playing is different from an adult voice singing to a flute playing even if they all play the same note.

 With the VCF we can cut away from those overtones and thus change how we perceive the sound without changing the note.
 The **Cutoff** knob determines just that.
-Press a note and turn the **Cutoff** knob while holing it (**Sustain** should be turned up, too).
+Press a note and turn the **Cutoff** knob while holding it (**Sustain** should be turned up, too).
 Do you hear the difference?

 Underneath the **Cutoff** is the **Peak** knob.
 Peak describes the how the curve of the filter looks like and can highlight some of the overtones.
 Try some configurations with **Cutoff** and **Peak**.